The Barbecue Murder Mystery -- Flash Fiction Murder Mystery Challenge Continues

 Siemens was having an office get together earlier the same day as Beverly’s barbeque and he thought maybe Jess would attend one or the other of the functions and he also thought Jess and Beverly were friends.

 At the office get together Trent saw her, Jess was surrounded by friends both male and female and he could not tell if she was with one person or alone in the crowd.
 He decided to approach and when he started in her direction she disappeared.
-Then he caught a glimpse of her going into the ladies room and decided to wait nearby where he could keep an eye on the door and catch her coming out.
+Then he caught a glimpse of her going into the ladies room and decided to wait nearby where he could keep an eye on the door and catch her when she came out.

-Did you lose her again he heard a familiar voice ask.
+Did you lose her again?
+He heard a familiar voice ask.
 Trent turned and there was Beverly.
 What?
 He asked.
 You still looking for Jess she asked.
 Oh so she did recognize him he thought.
 No, he said, I was looking for you to apologize for bumping into you; I am Trent Leland he said.
 I know who you are, she replied.
 You are coming to my Barbecue later, right?
 Yeah, right.

-At the barbeque
+At the barbeque Trent wondered if Beverly recognized him.

 Trent was filling the coolers with beer and placed the coolers where the guest could have easy access.
 Beverly caught his attention when he saw her staring out the window and he glanced out and saw Jess with a guy arrive.
 Something wrong he asked her, just that witch with my boyfriend and looked at Trent for some sign of recognition.
 He busied himself with putting ice in one of the coolers, but he was paying close attention and said nothing.